 Founded as a hub of transport and trade, Jackson, Mississippi, saw its most recent population boom after natural gas was found in the area in the early 20th century.
 And while the mining industry makes up just 0.1% of the local jobs now, it remains one of the highest paid industries in the city.

-However, most jobs are found in the healthcare, retail, and hospitality industries — many of the least well-paid industries — leading to a city-wide median annual income of just over $35,000, a level 39% below the national annual median.
-A below-average cost of living helps Jackson residents, but unemployment is still an issue.
+However, most jobs are found in the healthcare, retail, and hospitality industries — among the lowest paying industries — leading to a citywide median annual income of just over $35,000, a level 39% below the national annual median.
+A below-average cost of living helps Jackson residents.
+The average price for housing is more than 25% lower than the national average, and average monthly total energy costs are $127.10 versus the national average of $167.56.

 Limited jobs and a distressed economy have meant a consistent emigration from the city.
 From a population of nearly 200,000 in 1990, the city now counts just 166,965 residents, a decrease of more than 25%.
 Despite less competition, however, unemployment remains above the national average.